 Brief Description of Employees’ and Employers’ Associations

-In order to set up a trade union there must be at least 15 employees within the same company.
+In order to set up a trade union there must be at least 10 employees within the same company or at least 20 employees from different companies from the same sector of activity.
 A person cannot be part of more than one trade union organisation within an employer at the same time.
 Certain categories of personnel, such as public officials, members of the military and members of certain government ministries, are not allowed to establish trade unions.

 Employees’ and employers’ organisations are structured by level: starting from the company level, where there are unions as organisations; sectoral level where there are employers’ organisations and union federations; and the national level where there are employers’ organisations and union confederations.